Acute neck pain

 Minor injuries that cause acute neck pain normally heal over time, but it is still recommended to see a medical professional about symptoms that last more than a week.
 Your physician may suggest methods such as the following to manage the pain while you heal:

-- Rest to prevent further tissue damage
+- Resting to prevent further tissue damage

-- Ice to reduce swelling
+- Applying ice to reduce swelling

-- Heating pad to improve blood flow
+- Using a heating pad to improve blood flow

-- Therapeutic massage
+- Getting a therapeutic massage

-- Cervical neck brace
+- Wearing a cervical neck brace